Valentine’s Day Word Wall Cards for Preschoolers

 From the beginning of the school year, you are supposed to display the alphabet horizontally across the wall at students’ eye level.

-Once you introduce each word during circle time, place the Valentine’s Day Word Wall cards under the beginning letter of each word to help your students identify the beginning letter of each word easily.
-You can also ask your students to place the cards themselves as part of the activity.
+Once you introduce each word during circle time, place the Valentine’s Day Word Wall cards under the beginning letter to help your students quickly identify the beginning letter of each word.
+You can also ask your students to place the cards as part of the activity.

 How to Use Valentine’s Day Words

-I don’t like to introduce too many new words with each theme; therefore, I always try to use more relevant and easy-to-understand words because when the words are meaningful to the children, they are more helpful.
+I don’t like introducing too many new words with each theme; therefore, I always try to use more relevant and easy-to-understand words because when the words are meaningful to the children, they are more helpful.

 Valentine’s Day Word Wall Activities